Tum Kon Piya: Story

 Zarbab continues meeting with his girlfriend, even when Elma is pregnant and gives birth to a baby boy named Afnan.
 Ramish repeatedly helps Elma and Zarbab to handle their financial situation in light of various unfortunate occurrences, including Arif selling their ancestral house and Elma's mother-in-law passing away due to cancer.
 Ramish keeps an eye on Zarbab discreetly meeting his girlfriend and informs Elma about him, who is shown to already be aware of it.

 When Elma confronts Zarbab about it, he debars her from having any contact with Ramish thereafter.He also temporarily leaves Elma with their son to confirm a better job opportunity, terrified at being confronted about his relationship with his girlfriend.
 Ramish visits Elma to reiterate his support for her, which Arif uses to his advantage alongside his own fallout with his wife to poison Zarbab's mind against Elma.

 As per Javeria and Arif's plotting together, Arif sends Ramish to Elma's house on the false pretext of Afnan being unwell.
 While Elma and Ramish deduce Arif's lie, Zarbab arrives and sees Ramish with Elma together.
 Zarbab ends up heavily insulting both, ending with him divorcing Elma and going to Islamabad to meet Javeria.
-Elma gets hospitalised out of shock and is confined to a wheelchair.
+Elma gets hospitalised out of shock.

 It is revealed that Javeria plotted all this just to humiliate Zarbab, as vengeance for not choosing her over Elma as per his mother's will.
 Resultantly, Zarbab decides to accept a job in England, leaving Ramish to handle his son Afnan and an invalid Elma.
 Sumbul decides to back off from her arrangement with Ramish, and on her suggestion, everyone agrees to have Ramish marry Neha to take care of Elma and Afnan.

 After 5 years, Zarbab returns to Karachi, when his younger sister confesses everything to him about Arif's actions and Elma's innocence.
 She also reveals about Arif getting hospitalised in a mental asylum.
 When Zarbab goes to Ramish's house to meet Elma, she is already hospitalised and dies right after his visit.
 Zarbab realises his mistake and grieves over misunderstanding Elma.
 He then tries to take his son from Ramish.
 But his son hates him and believes that Ramish is his father.
 Witnessing this Zarbab leaves me heartbroken.
 In the end, we see Elma's spirit happily looking at Ramish, Neha, and Afnan being together.